Allergy and intolerance

 The difference between food allergy and food intolerance

-Food allergy and food intolerance are both types of food sensitivity and both can make you feel very ill.
-If you have a food allergy this means your immune system reacts to a particular food and causes immediate symptoms, such as itchiness, rash and swelling.
-Sometimes this reaction can be so severe that it can trigger a life-threatening reaction known as anaphylaxis.
+Food allergy and intolerance are both types of food sensitivity which can cause illness.
+A food allergy causes the immune system to react to a particular food with immediate symptoms, such as itchiness, rash and swelling.
+Sometimes a reaction can be so severe that it can trigger a life-threatening reaction known as anaphylaxis.

-Food intolerance however doesn’t involve the immune system.
-Instead food intolerance is actually an adverse reaction to a particular food.
-The symptoms can be unpleasant and in some cases severe but are generally not life-threatening.
+Food intolerance doesn’t involve the immune system.
+Food intolerance is an adverse reaction to a particular food.
+The symptoms can be unpleasant and in some cases severe, but are generally not life-threatening.

 Food allergy or intolerance needs proper diagnosis

-If you think you have a food allergy or intolerance it’s important to get a proper diagnosis from a qualified medical practitioner.
-Don’t cut food groups out of your diet without medical advice because you could miss out on important nutrients.
-Talk to your GP – they should be able to provide you with advice and support.
+If you think you have a food allergy or intolerance, it’s important to get a proper diagnosis from a qualified medical practitioner.
+Don’t cut food groups out of your diet without medical advice as you could miss out on important nutrients.
+Your GP should be able to provide you with advice and support.

-Having a food allergy means you experience an abnormal immune reaction to a food that is harmless for most people.
-This is because antibodies are produced in your body against the protein in a food (the allergen) so that when you eat the food, histamine and other defensive chemicals are released into your system causing inflammation.
-It is these chemicals that trigger reactions that can affect your respiratory system, gastrointestinal tract, skin or cardiovascular system.
+People with a food allergy experience an uncommon immune reaction to a food that is harmless to others.
+Antibodies are produced in the body to fight the protein in the food (the allergen) so when eaten, histamine and other defensive chemicals are released into the body causing inflammation.
+It is these chemicals that trigger reactions which can affect the respiratory system, gastrointestinal tract, skin or cardiovascular system.

 Food allergy symptoms

 - low blood pressure, dizziness, faintness or collapse